Let’s face it - blocked drains can be a nightmare! They are not only inconvenient but may stop you from living your day-to-day life.

 How To Clean Blocked Drains?

 Now, if you already have a blocked drain, the easiest way to clean it would be to hit the local supermarket.
-You will find a variety of options in the cleaning section, which can take care of all kinds of wastes.
+You will find various options in the cleaning section, which can take care of all kinds of wastes.

 1. Using A Plunger